Amgelo563/mc-discord-updater/README.md

 * `server` - The server's data.
   * `ip` - The server's IP.
   * `port` - The server's port.
+* `motd_pfp` - Whether the bot will try to fetch and update its profile picture according to the server's icon.
 * `defPresence` - The bot's presence data by default.
   * `status` - The bot's status.
 This is the only option that will remain constant whether presence updating is enabled or not.
 [Possible values.](https://discord.js.org/#/docs/main/stable/typedef/PresenceStatus).
   * `activity` - The bot's activity (This is only used if presence updating is disabled)